concon2015/pythonlogparser/README.md

 # Python Log Parser - TCMG 476

 This is a python log parser built for TCMG 476.
 It will download an Apache log file and parse it.
+This project was coded in Python3 and only uses standard python libraries.

 # What will the code do?